RecherBJ/gittest/readme.txt

 hello oss
-git is distributed free software
+git is distributed free software under the gpl